100rabhsah/100rabhsah/README.md

 During my tenure at Tech Mahindra, I collaborated with cross-functional teams and worked on impactful projects.
 My background in Electronics and Communication, coupled with a minor in Computer Science, has given me a strong foundation in both hardware and software domains.

-I thrive on building machine learning solutions that make a real-world impact.
-I’ve developed a Retail Price Optimization solution that increased profit margins by using MLOps techniques, and a Diabetes Prediction System, showcasing my expertise in predictive modeling and data analysis.

 I am skilled in Python, Django, TensorFlow, Pandas, SQL, and cloud platforms like AWS.
 My technical toolkit also includes version control with Git, Linux, and PL/SQL.
 Certified in Machine Learning with Python, I constantly seek to enhance my skills and stay up-to-date with the latest trends in AI and data science.

 I believe in giving back to the tech community by participating in knowledge-sharing events, workshops, and seminars.
 Open to opportunities that allow me to apply my data science expertise and collaborate with like-minded professionals worldwide.

-For collaborations or opportunities:

-Technical Profiles:

-GitHub:
-LeetCode:
-LinkedIn:
-Skills:
-Languages: Python
-Development: Web Scraping, Natural Language Processing, Machine Learning, Backend Development Tools/Frameworks: Django, Pycharm, Visual Studio
-Areas of Interest: Machine Learning, Data Analysis, Natural Language Processing
-General: Data Structures, Algorithm, OOPs with Python
-Others: Heroku, Github, Git, TensorFlow, Rest APIs

 - 🌱 I’m currently learning Data Structures and Algorithms
-- 👯 I’m looking to collaborate on web dev projects
+- 👯 I’m looking to collaborate on ML/AI/web dev projects
 - 📫 How to reach me: twitter.com/dev_100rabh
 - ⚡ Fun fact: I am an enthusiastic fitness enthusiast and have completed multiple half marathons.
 Running has become my go-to activity for both physical and mental well-being.